We’ve seen it happen time and time again.

 Source of image

 To sustain an organisation’s core business over the long haul, it is necessary for the organisation to continually hold on to its mission, vision, beliefs and values.
-These “Whys” need to then be made concrete in the organisation’s DNA and culture so that it can survive the departure of its founder.
+These “Whys” need to be made concrete in the organisation’s DNA and culture so that it can survive the departure of its founder.

 Overall, “Start With Why” is a great and motivating read for those looking to be inspired wherever they are.
 Deceptively simple, yet elegantly written, the book demonstrates through numerous examples how businesses and brands can deepen their kinship with employees, customers and other stakeholders.